 user-acceptability and user-friendliness

-legal and ethical aspects?
+legal and ethical aspects

-Status:
+controllability

+Explainability (paper Patrizia “XSA: eXplainable Self-Adaptation” ASE’2022)

+Status: Add explainability dal paper di Patrizia

 Explainability

 The explainability is the ability of the system to make the entire control/adaptation process transparent and comprehensible by explicitly providing an explanation to humans.
 This explanation should be provided for the relevant behavioral aspects of the system’s decision making (i.e., why a control task/adaptation is requested, the reasoning behind a control task/adaptation decision, the effects/outcomes of the control task/adaptation) in a given operating condition (i.e., the observable features of the semantic space – environment and configuration dimensions with their own type and domain) to meet the control/adaptation goals (e.g., satisfy the system-level requirements).
 These include the use of interpretable models (e.g., linear models or decision trees) and of model-agnostic interpretation tools for local or global explanations.